 Topical: Apply a thin film to the affected area.
 The treated area should not be bandaged or otherwise covered or wrapped as to be occlusive; however, occlusive dressings may be used for the management of psoriasis or recalcitrant conditions.
 Discontinue the use of occlusive dressings if infection develops.
-The use of tight-fitting diapers or plastic pants should be avoided in pediatric patients being treated in the diaper area.
+The use of tight-fitting diapers or plastic pants should be avoided.

 Foam: Epifoam: Shake vigorously for 5 to 10 seconds before each use.
 May apply directly to the affected are or alternatively, may dispense a small amount to a pad and apply to affected areas.
 Do not insert container into vagina or anus.
 Disassemble container and cap after each use and rinse with warm water.